IowaDave/Thermistors/README.md

 The Beta line stays reasonably close to the curve between the two points but diverges from it at temperatures above or below the points.

-It's easy to see in Figure 1 that a different set of end points is likely to be more suitable for a colder range of temperatures.
-While the particular values depicted in Figure 1 are not those for the thermistor used in my project, the concept is the same.
+It's easy to see in Figure 1 that a different set of end points could be more suitable for a colder range of temperatures.
+While the particular values depicted in Figure 1 are not those for the thermistor used in my project, the concept still applies.

-The example code targets a different range, temperatures likely to be encountered during April and May in the upper Midwestern U.S.: &ndash;0&#8451; to +30&#8451;.
-The Beta for that range turned out to be 3936, based on the relevant values from Table 2.
+The example code targets the range of temperatures likely to be encountered during April and May in the upper Midwestern U.S.: &ndash;0&#8451; to +30&#8451;.
+The Beta for that range turned out to be 3936, calculated from the relevant values in Table 2.

 ```math
 \beta =  \frac{\ln\left(\frac{57670}{8013}\right)}{\frac{1}{263.15} - \frac{1}{303.15}} \approx 3936
 ```

 Similarly, a Beta for a winter range of &ndash;30&#8451; to +10&#8451; works out to be 3830.
-If one is going to use Beta for calculating a temperature estimate within a certain target range, then why not determine a Beta value to fit that range?
+If one is going to use Beta for estimating a temperature within a certain target range, then why not work with the Beta value for that range?

 I found that customizing the Beta and reference inputs as described above worked well enough for my purposes.
 The thermistor reported temperatures within a degree or two more or less compared to other thermometers in my house.
 It's close enough to tell me whether I might want to wear a jacket outdoors.

 I mean, I'm a sensitive guy, but be reasonable.
 We're spending 39 cents here.
 Heck, all of my other thermometers give slightly different readings anyway.

-An old saying goes, "With one thermometer, one always knows what the temperature is.
-With two or more, one never does."
+An old saying goes, "One thermometer always knows what the temperature is.
+Two or more, never do."

 <hr>